Freelunch-AI/docs/brunos_notes.md

 2. A typical piecewise MLOPs tool that helps you with some specific part of the ML Lifecycle (e.g., dvc/fds or Tensorboard for Experiment Tracking)

 3. A open-core tool.
-We don't hold back anything from our open source tool, we provide everthing you need to build and improve your MLOps platform in a collaborative, safe and compliant way!
+We don't hold back anything from our open source tool, we provide everthing you need to build and improve your ML platform in a collaborative, safe and compliant way!

 #### <mark>Our users are __NOT__:</mark>